FrancisBourgouin/lectures-2022-east-jan10/w7d2/WTH.md

 # What was hard

-- Props ?!?
+- X Props ?!?
-- Curly brackets
+- X Curly brackets
-- EVENTS !
-- Controlled Components
+- X Controlled Components
 - State (Lecture about it tomorrow!)
 - Console.log is weird!
 - Scope
+- EVENTS !

 # JSX ?